wttech/gradle-aem-plugin/README.md

 ##### Tailing to console

-To simply print logs to console use `-Pinstance.tail.follow` commandline option.
-By default logs of instance named "local-author" will be printed.
-However, you can point list of instances by name, and all logs fetched for them will be printed in one console:
+By default, tailer prints all logs to console (with instance name in front and timestamp converted to the machines time zone).
+You can simply turn it of:

-`./gradlew instanceTail -Pinstance.tail.follow=local-publish,int-publish,prod-publish`
+`./gradlew instanceTail -Pinstance.tail.follow=false`

 ##### Tailing multiple instances